chscheller/sc2_imitation_learning/README.md

 On Linux: From the available versions, version 4.7.1 is strongly recommended.
 Other versions are not tested and might run into compatibility issues with this code or the PySC2 library.
-Also, replays are tied to the StarCraft II version in which they were recorded, and version 4.7.1 has the largest number of replays currently available through the Blizzard Game Data APIs.
+Also, replays are tied to the StarCraft II version in which they were recorded, and of all the binaries available, version 4.7.1 has the largest number of replays currently available through the Blizzard Game Data APIs.

 On Windows/MacOS: The binaries for a certain game version will be downloaded automatically when opening a replay of that version via the game client.